 Afterwards he asked, “Why do kids say those words?
 I think they just want to sound like grown-ups.
 But that’s not how grown-ups talk, right Dad?”

 “That’s right, sweetie.
 I love you.
 Good night.”

 I got a little misty, marking this childhood milestone of curse-word acquisition.
 But it also made me think that I need to be more careful about what I say.

 Honestly, I’m not too worried about the kind of “bad words” my child listed.
-What I want her to learn is the power of words to affirm, encourage, and build up a person—and the power of words to demonize, dehumanize, and tear down.
+What I want him to learn is the power of words to affirm, encourage, and build up a person—and the power of words to demonize, dehumanize, and tear down.
 I need to model that for my child.
 This is where the author of James calls me out, and where my child’s question calls me in.

 Maybe I can’t tame my tongue completely, but for my child’s sake, I’ll watch my mouth!